califano-lab/NaRnEA/README.md

 names(gene.set.2$tfmode) <- gene.set.2.targets
 ```

-verify the gene sets don't overlap
+We can verify quickly whether or not the gene sets overlap.
 ```{r}
 intersect(names(gene.set.1$tfmode),names(gene.set.2$tfmode))
 ```

-modulate the gene expression signature values for the members of the first gene set
+As of now neither gene set is enriched in any gene expression signature; all gene set members are independently and identically distributed in the gene expression signatures.
+We will now change that by resimulating the gene expression signature values for the members of the first gene set based on the `r alt.ges.min` and `r alt.ges.max` parameters and the sign of each target's Mode of Regulation.
 ```{r}
 cur.ges.mat <- apply(cur.ges.mat,2,function(x){
 	y <- x